nginx-architects/nginx-se-challenge/README.md

 See the Minimum requirements and Extra Credit requirements below.

-Cloning your repository and typing “docker-compose up” should be only steps to get your demo environment up and running.
+Cloning your repository and typing “docker-compose up” should be the only steps to get your demo environment up and running.

 #### The following is the provided base setup: